zetcco/moesif-browser-js/README.md

 #### applicationId - string, required

 This is the collector API key that is obtained from your Moesif account.
 You should only use your publishable application id in untrusted apps like client-side javascript.
-Publishable Collector Application Id’s are write-only keys and can be safely used on the client side.
+Publishable Collector Application Id's are write-only keys and can be safely used on the client side.

+#### enableCrossDomainTracking, boolean, optional, default false

+Enables Cross-Domain Tracking (CDT).
+When `true`, the SDK will automatically decorate outgoing cross-domain anchor links and GET form submissions with the current `anonymousId`.
+Use `cdtUrlDecorator()` for JS-based navigations that cannot be intercepted automatically.

+Both the origin and destination sites must have this option enabled for tracking to be stitched together correctly.

+#### crossDomainTargets, null | string[], optional, default: unset (no decoration)

+Controls which destination domains will have their URLs decorated with the `anonymousId`.

+- **`null`** — decorate all outgoing cross-domain links.
+- **`["domain-a.com", "domain-b.com"]`** — only decorate links pointing to the listed domains.
+- **Unset (not provided)** — no cross-domain links are decorated.
+You must explicitly set this option to `null` or a non-empty array to activate URL decoration.

+#### crossDomainTrackingParameterName, string, optional, default `__mt`

+The URL query parameter name used to carry the `anonymousId` between domains.
+Override this if `__mt` conflicts with an existing parameter in your application.

 #### batchEnabled, boolean, optional, default false.